JSNinjas/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 # You Don't Know JS: Up & Going
-# Chapter 1: Into Programming
+# Bölüm 1: Programlamaya Giriş

 Welcome to the *You Don't Know JS* (*YDKJS*) series.